Out of Reach

-Although median income in Connecticut is high at $66,441, housing prices in the state have grown substantially since 2000.
-The price for a single-family home in Connecticut rose by 62 percent from 2000 to 2008, while personal income rose by only 38 percent.
-Additionally, Connecticut rental costs are up 55 percent statewide since 2000 and the housing wage (what a renter must earn per hour to afford a typical 2BR apartment) is up to $23.37 statewide or $48,600 a year, up from $23 in 2010, and is $18.50 even in rural areas.
+Although median income in Connecticut is high at $73,433, rental prices in the state have grown substantially since 2000.
+Connecticut rental costs are up 64 percent statewide since 2000 and the housing wage (what a renter must earn per hour to afford a typical 2BR apartment) is up to $24.90 statewide or $51,799 a year, up from $23 in 2010, and is $21 even in rural areas.

-In 2011, more than 6 in 10 of Connecticut's 410,000 renters spend more than 30 percent of their incomes on housing, leaving little for food, clothing, transportation, healthcare and other necessities.
-Nearly half the 683 occupations in Connecticut -- including machinists, mental health counselors, ambulance drivers, pre-school teachers, corrections officers and other vital jobs -- pay an average wage less than the housing wage.
+In 2016, almost half of Connecticut's 478,000 renters spend more than 30 percent of their incomes on housing, leaving little for food, clothing, transportation, healthcare and other necessities.
+Nearly half the 719 occupations in Connecticut -- including machinists, mental health counselors, ambulance drivers, pre-school teachers, corrections officers and other vital jobs -- pay an average wage less than the housing wage.

-Connecticut is losing a higher percentage of its 25-34 year olds than any other state.
+Connecticut has lost a greater percentage of its millennial population than all but 11 states (based on the 2016 Census Bureau) since 2010.
 These young adults are the "new blood" of our economy -- and they're leaving for other states, in large part because housing is less expensive elsewhere.
 With higher numbers of young people pursuing higher education, college and the years right after are a decision-point on where to live and establish roots.

 In a competitive economic climate, high housing costs make Connecticut a less attractive place to do business.
 Because of high housing costs, employers in Connecticut have to pay higher salaries to attract and retain employees and have trouble recruiting employees from other states, especially for highly specialized fields.
-And even though Connecticut's businesses pay a good wage, housing prices keep rising faster than those wages: from 2000-2005, incomes in Connecticut rose 18.5 percent but housing prices rose by 63.6 percent.
+And even though Connecticut's businesses pay a good wage, rent keeps rising faster than those wages: from 2000-2016, household incomes in Connecticut rose 28 percent but rent rose by 64 percent.

-Connecticut has been 47th among the states in construction of units per capita since 2000.
+Connecticut has consistently ranked near the bottom in housing permits per capita when compared to other states and recently experienced its lowest net housing gain since 2011.
 By creating more affordable housing, the state will benefit from the tax revenues generated through sales and income taxes related to housing construction.
 In addition, the economy in general will benefit from job creation and increased spending in the local economy, while workers will have access to safe and decent housing that they can afford.